-For instance, in the VQA sample from Table~\ref{tab:ex-vqa-posthoc-othertests}, BakLLaVA outputs that the horse is ``on the sidewalk'', and after post-editing emits ``city intersection'', which is in fact a more accurate answer.
-For a human, it is difficult to judge whether the model actually \emph{meant} the same thing and whether \emph{the model was self-consistent or not} -- after all, why did the insertion of ``trial end error'' improve its answer?
-We do not know, because the model behaviour makes no sense to humans, and its inner workings remain opaque.
-For more instances from these tests (including CC-SHAP) on actual samples, refer to Appendix~\ref{app:instance-examples-vlms}.

-\paragraph{Explanation Inspection} In Appendix~\ref{app:instance-examples-vlms} (Tables~\ref{tab:ex-vqa-posthoc-ccshap} to \ref{tab:ex-existence-cot-othertests}), we provide examples of model generated explanations.
-For evaluations of explanation faithfulness and model self-consistency, there is no human annotation and ground truth.
-Neither us, nor previous work interested in faithfulness, evaluated the plausibility of generated explanations, because plausibility and faithfulness are orthogonal dimensions \citep{jacovi-goldberg-2020-towards}.
-Some prior tests do not even examine the explanation (such as the Corrupting CoT tests), others only search for specific keywords in them (the Counterfactual Edit, for example).
-While still not being able to judge the plausibility of the explanations at content level, we do, however, take into account how much input tokens contribute in generating it, and compare this to the input tokens' contributions when making the prediction.
-By inspecting the examples Appendix~\ref{app:instance-examples-vlms} with CC-SHAP, we can see whether the model really uses the image regions and text tokens corresponding to the concepts it mentions in the explanations.
-However, it is not possible to specify exactly how positive or negative these contributions should be (although they certainly should not be zero), as self-consistency approaches such as CC-SHAP still stay at the surface level and do not reach into the model's inner workings.
+\paragraph{Explanation Inspection} In App.~\ref{app:instance-examples-vlms} (Tables~\ref{tab:ex-vqa-posthoc-ccshap} to \ref{tab:ex-existence-cot-othertests}), we provide examples of model generated explanations.
+There is no human annotation and ground truth for explanation faithfulness and model self-consistency.
+Neither previous work interested in faithfulness, nor we, evaluated the plausibility of generated explanations, because plausibility and faithfulness are orthogonal \citep{jacovi-goldberg-2020-towards}.
+Some prior tests do not even examine the explanation (such as the Corrupting CoT tests), others only search for specific keywords in them (e.g., the Counterfactual Edit).
+While not being able to judge the plausibility of the explanations at content level, our method, however, takes into account how much input tokens contribute in generating it, and compares this to the input tokens' contributions when giving the answer.
+By inspecting the examples from App.~\ref{app:instance-examples-vlms} with CC-SHAP, we can see whether the model really uses the image regions and text tokens corresponding to the concepts it mentions in the explanations.
+Yet, it is not possible to say exactly how positive or negative these contributions should be (although certainly non-zero), as self-consistency measures such as CC-SHAP do not reach too deeply into a model's internals.